Dimensinfin/printer3d/Printer3D-backend/DEV-PROCEDURE.md

 7. Save the Postman configuration
 8. Create the application Docker container and start it
 8. Record the Acceptance test to run.
-8. Run the Acceptance scenery

 8. Run the **RunAcceptanceTests** configuration.
-If it completes OK.
 9. Commit the code with the scenario title.
+10. Do steps 4 through 12 for each new scenario
 9. Run all the tests with the **Printer3D-backend [unit test]** configuration.
 10. Fix all defects.
 10. Run unit tests with code coverage.